CPSC 330 Lecture 10: Regression Metrics

 • Good news for you: You’ll have access to our course notes in the midterm!

-• HW5 will be released today.
-It’s a project-type assignment and you get till Oct 28th to work on it.
+• HW5 has been released.
+It’s a project-type assignment and you get till Oct 27th to work on it.

 Questions for you